01 Going Round in Circles

 Presentation#

-Diagram shows the components and how to use them.
-Swinging the tube a little makes the mass \(m_{1}\) go round in circles above your head.
-The demonstrator needs to make \(m_{1}\) go round at a certain frequency to balance the system.
+The diagram shows the components and how to use them.
+By swinging the tube slightly, the mass \(m_{1}\) begins to move in circles above your head.
+The demonstrator must swing \(m_{1}\) at a specific frequency to balance the system.

 ../../../../../_images/figure_14.png